StamusNetworks/SELKS/README.rst

 Downloading SELKS
 =================

-This git repository allow you to build your ISO.
-But the easiest way to use SELKS is to directly download generated images.

-To do so, please go to `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_ where you will find various download links.
+You can either `build the SELKS ISO <https://github.com/StamusNetworks/SELKS/wiki/Building-SELKS>`_ or download ready to use images on `SELKS download page <https://www.stamus-networks.com/open-source/#selks>`_.

 Howto run SELKS
 ===============